 Sales & Operations Planning, or S&OP, has been around for more than 25 years.
-Despite this long history, executives still ask how they can use it more effectively to drive growth with S&OP.
+Despite this long history, executives still ask how they can use it more effectively.

 Historically, the core goal of S&OP was to align production with demand.
 It was used as a tool for improving operational performance—to reduce backlogs, for example, and to optimize staffing and production levels.
-Today, leading companies drive growth with S&OP.
+Today, leading companies use it to drive growth.

 Globalization and technology are driving massive structural changes across almost every industry.
 The shake-up has given rise to new winners, like Tesla.
 At the same time, it’s increased the risk that established companies like Kodak will lose the competitive advantages they’ve built up over decades.